lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Supported Screens

-Only the TFT's listed below are currently supported.
+Only the TFTs listed below are currently supported.
 Trying to install the firmware on a TFT which is not supported can harm the hardware.

 **BTT TFT**